The Hawk of the Castle

 Join a young girl and her father, the falconer at a medieval castle, as they experience the joys of taking a goshawk out for a training flight.
 The girl leads readers through all the preparations and equipment needed for the flight — from the hawk’s hood and bells to the falconer’s glove — culminating in a dramatic demonstration of the hawk’s hunting skill.
 Bagram Ibatoulline’s masterful illustrations capture the vivid details and beauty of a day spent hawking, while Danna Smith’s poetic storytelling will make readers long to experience the art and sport of falconry firsthand.

-2018 Notable Social Studies Trade Books for Young People from The National Council for the Social Studies and The Children's Book Council.
+- 2018 Notable Social Studies Trade Books for Young People from The National Council for Social Studies and The Children’s Book Council.

 - Imagination Soup’s Best Nonfiction Books of 2017

 - Chicago Public Library’s list of Best Informational Books For Younger Readers